 What benefits do customers get from using your product?
 Your opportunity to answer the question is at the point-of-sale display.
 Outline the advantages of buying something, which would cater to both impulse buyers and others who have been thinking about it for a while.

 Statistics or graphs that demonstrate the difference your goods can make in your consumers’ lives are one way to express that importance.
 Other options, such as a discount option, are much more action-oriented, such as lowering the perceived barrier to buying your product.

 Personalization empowers every marketing campaign, and your Point-of-Sale show is not an exception.
 Of course, you can’t tailor the message to each member of your target audience.
 Particularly in retail environments where tens of thousands of people see the show every day.
 However, by using action-oriented language, you can make it suitable to your ideal customer community.

-Point of sale displays is a good method to provoke impulse purchases from customers.
-If retailers can produce eye-catching, intuitive, and well-designed displays, you can significantly increase brand awareness and boost sales revenue.
+Point-of-sale displays is a good method to provoke impulse purchases from customers.
+If retailers can produce eye-catching, intuitive, and well-designed displays, they can significantly increase brand awareness and boost sales revenue.